 Our live webinars are streamed from Madison, Wisconsin, USA, which is Central Standard Time (GMT - 6).
 Visit the time zone converter to find the time in your zone.

 How can I make sure my computer or device can stream your webinars?

 PLEASE NOTE: Live video streaming may be blocked by your IT department.
 Please check with your IT professional before a live broadcast to see if you can receive our live feed, and if necessary, request that they unblock video feed from Slipstream.

 We typically stream our live webinars with GoToWebinar software.
 We recommend viewing with Google Chrome.
-We have also adapted some of our webinar recordings for YouTube.

 After you register, you will receive an email confirmation and link that is unique to you.
 Click on the link; this will prompt you to open GoToWebinar.
 If you do not have GoToWebinar installed, please follow the directions for installation.
 Once it is installed you will have the option to launch GoToWebinar.
 You will automatically join the webinar and your mic will be muted.